 Reading tip: Shopify Payments: Merchants can offer these payment methods.

 Since the right of withdrawal is no longer bound to the written form, you are obliged to provide a telephone number, preferably in the imprint.
 The implementation of a right of return instead of the right of withdrawal is not allowed.
 For the customer, you must provide a sample revocation statement.
 Immediately before placing an order, you must provide the customer with an opportunity to view the right of withdrawal, for example as a link on the order page.
 In addition, you must provide the right of withdrawal in text form, for example as an e-mail after completion of the purchase.

 Information obligations immediately before conclusion of the contract

-The essential characteristics of the goods or services must be stated, as well as, according to the German Price Indication Ordinance (PAngV), the total price and its composition, for example the product price plus shipping costs and, if applicable, costs for the use of the means of distance communication used to conclude the contract.
-Terms of delivery, payment, performance and delivery date must be made transparent.
-It should be noted that courts have declared "in-the-rule delivery times" ("the delivery time is usually ... working days") to be inadmissible; inaccurate information for delivery dates may result in warnings.
-You must also outline your procedure for dealing with possible complaints.
-A reference to the existence of a legal right of liability for defects for the goods is also obligatory.
-In addition, there must be a correction option for the customer to improve incorrect entries.
+The essential characteristics of the goods or services must be stated, as well as the total price and its composition, for example the product price plus shipping costs and, if applicable, costs for the use of the means of distance communication used to conclude the contract, in accordance with the Price Indication Ordinance (PAngV).
+The terms of delivery, payment, service and delivery date must be made transparent.
+It should be noted that courts have declared "as-a-rule delivery times" ("the delivery time is usually ... working days") to be inadmissible; inaccurate information on delivery dates may result in warnings.
+You must also describe your procedure for dealing with possible complaints.
+A reference to the existence of a statutory liability for defects for the goods is also mandatory.
+In addition, there must be a correction option for the customer to correct incorrect entries.